Getting Started & Setup

 Troubleshooting

-My controller isn't working +
+My game controller isn't working +

 Controller setup: